codershubinc/vs-music/README.md

 - **Music Explorer Panel**: Dedicated panel in the Explorer sidebar with music controls
 - **Playback Controls**: Play/pause, next/previous track controls
 - **Real-time Updates**: Automatically updates when tracks change
+- **Album Artwork Display**: Shows album artwork in the music panel when available
+- **Side-by-side Layout**: Clean layout with artwork and track info displayed together
 - **Corner Widget**: Optional floating widget for quick access
 - **Configurable Display**: Customize what information is shown and where